oracle/weblogic-deploy-tooling/KnownIssues.md

 The following list are known issues.
 The issue may contain a work-around or an associated Issue number.

 **ISSUE**:
-   The createDomain tool does not target non-JRF product resources to dynamic clusters.
-   WebLogic WLST will not assign resources associated with extension template or custom template user server groups to dynamic clusters or dynamic servers.
-The createDomain can target any resources associated to JRF related user server groups using the FMW WLST extension function applyJRF.
+   The createDomain and updateDomain tools cannot target non-JRF product resources to dynamic clusters because WebLogic WLST will not assign resources associated with extension or custom template user server groups to dynamic clusters.
+Resources associated to JRF user server groups defined in the domain typedef (i.e. JRF, RestrictedJRF) will be targeted to the dynamic cluster by the WDT tools using the FMW WLST function applyJRF.

+   If you have only non-JRF user server groups targeted to a dynamic cluster, you will see the following message:

+    WLSDPLY-12238: Unable to target non-JRF template server groups for domain type CUSTOM to dynamic cluster(s).

+   You will not see this message if you have a mix of non-JRF and JRF user server groups targeted to the dynamic cluster.
+WDT cannot detect if a user server group is associated to JRF, and therefore, whether the applyJRF will target the user group resources to the dynamic cluster.

 **ACTION**:

-   1. Contact WebLogic support concerning the inability to target non-JRF resources to a dynamic cluster.
-   2. Manually target the resources to the dynamic cluster.
+   You must contact WebLogic support to assist you with a solution for this targeting dilemma.
+You can perform the following action as a temporary work-around to the described issue.

-   3. Add a configured managed server to your dynamic cluster.
-The dynamic cluster will become a "mixed" cluster.
-The extension template or custom template resources will then be targeted to both the managed server and the dynamic servers in the mixed cluster.
+   1. Add a configured managed server to your dynamic cluster and re-run the createDomain or updateDomain tool.
+      The dynamic cluster becomes "mixed" cluster once the managed server is added.
+When the WDT tool targets the user server groups to the configured managed server, the resources are automatically targeted to the cluster by WebLogic, which includes the managed server and the dynamic servers.

 **ISSUE**:
    The discoverDomain STDOUT contains many SEVERE messages about cd() and ls() when it is run against a 12.2.1 domain.